dogweather/forkful/content/en/elixir/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string involves converting the first letter of the string to uppercase while ensuring the rest of the letters are in lowercase.
-This action is commonly needed for formatting user input or displaying text in user interfaces, where consistency and readability are important.

 ## How to:
 Elixir provides a straightforward way to capitalize strings using its built-in functions without the need for third-party libraries.
 Here's a simple example:

 ```elixir